1 CE for Psychologists (nationwide), 1 CE for Social Workers (Virginia & DC only)

 Participants will learn about the relatively new Extreme Risk Protection Order (ERPO) laws, which are being implemented throughout the country.
 Maryland and Washington, DC are among the very few regions where clinicians can and are obligated to file ERPOs when they are treating a patient who may be a danger to themselves or others when armed with a firearm.
 ERPOs were created to prevent gun deaths.
 Learn about the current laws in your state here.

-Participants will have the opportunity to ask questions about suicide prevention more broadly, firearm screening, and lethal means restriction interventions specifically.
 You can read more about the connection between suicide and access to guns in this Ross Center article.

 Review the epidemiology of firearm suicide

 Illustrate the importance of lethal means access in suicide risk